Migrate from Prototool

 .
 There is no equivalent functionality inbuf

-and we do not have plans to provide such functionality.
+and we don't have plans to provide such functionality.

 Prototool cons